 Leaders today face many challenges when it comes to effective communication skills.
-People are increasingly inundated with constant incoming messages.
+People are constantly inundated with incoming messages.
 People are internally processing data from television, radio, internet, emails, text messages, group chats, phone calls, and more.
 How can you communicate with impact to ensure their messages are reaching their intended audience in a meaningful way?

 Remember, people notice when you are checking your phone or other devices while others are talking, and it makes it less likely they will give you their full attention when it’s your turn.
 Good workplace communication requires being present and respectful when others share information.

-- Know your audience.
 Craft your messages for the intended audience to communicate effectively.
 Ask yourself if they experts in the topic, or novices?
 Are you collaborating with your team, or trying to persuade a customer?

-- Focus on the purpose of your communication.
 Know what you want to achieve with each interaction.
 Keep your messages focused on this one purpose, and resist letting conversations stray away from that primary subject.
-Make the most out of every minute you have, and don’t take other’s time for granted.
+To make the most out of every minute you have, don’t take other’s time for granted.